 Each incremental 1% of achievement from 100% to 102% of the goal for revenue increases the bonus payouts by 15% for this component.
 An incremental 1% of achievement from 102% to 103% of the goal for revenue increases the bonus payouts by 20% for this component.
 Each incremental 1% of achievement from 103% to 105% of the goal for revenue increases the bonus payouts by 25%, up to a maximum of 200%, for this component.
+We must achieve at least 100% of the company's bookings goal for the year for any of these revenue accelerators to apply.

 We must achieve at least 50% of the goal for non-GAAP operating income (excluding bonus expense) for bonuses to be paid under the program for this component.
-Performance at the 50% level with respect to non-GAAP operating income (excluding bonus expense) would result in bonus payouts to the named executive officers at 50% of the named executive officers' individual target bonus opportunity for non-GAAP operating income (excluding bonus expense) increases the bonus payouts by 10%, such that performance at the 75% level with respect to non-GAAP operating income (excluding bonus expense) would result in bonus payouts at 75% of the individual target bonus opportunity for non-GAAP operating income (excluding bonus expense) and performance at the 100% level with respect to non-GAAP operating income (excluding bonus expense) would result in bonus payouts at 100% of the individual target bonus opportunity for non-GAAP operating income (excluding bonus expense).
+Performance at the 50% level with respect to non-GAAP operating income (excluding bonus expense) would result in bonus payouts to the named executive officers at 50% of the named executive officers' individual target bonus opportunity for non-GAAP operating income (excluding bonus expense).
+Each incremental 10% of achievement from 50% to 100% of the goal for non-GAAP operating income (excluding bonus expense) increases the bonus payouts by 10%, such that performance at the 75% level with respect to non-GAAP operating income (excluding bonus expense) would result in bonus payouts at 75% of the individual target bonus opportunity for non-GAAP operating income (excluding bonus expense) and performance at the 100% level with respect to non-GAAP operating income (excluding bonus expense) would result in bonus payouts at 100% of the individual target bonus opportunity for non-GAAP operating income (excluding bonus expense).

 An incremental 10% of achievement above 100% of the goal for non-GAAP operating income (excluding bonus expense) increases the bonus payouts by 15% for this component.
 An incremental 15% of achievement above 110% of the goal for non-GAAP operating income (excluding bonus expense) increases the bonus payouts by 15% for this component.
 An incremental 15% of achievement above 125% of the goal for non-GAAP operating income (excluding bonus expense) increases the bonus payouts by 20% for this component.
 An incremental 20% of achievement above 140% of the goal for non-GAAP operating income (excluding bonus expense) increases the bonus payouts by 25% for this component.
-An incremental 40% of achievement above 160% of the goal for non-GAAP operating income (excluding bonus expense) increases the bonus payouts by 25%, up to a maximum of 200%, for this component.
-We must achieve at least 100% of the goal for revenue for these non-GAAP operating income (excluding bonus expense) accelerators to apply.
+An incremental 40% of achievement above 160% of the goal for non-GAAP operating income (excluding bonus expense) increases the bonus payouts by

+25%, up to a maximum of 200%, for this component.
+We must achieve at least 100% of the company's bookings goal for the year for any of these non-GAAP operating income (excluding bonus expense) accelerators to apply.

-For the full year in 2015, we achieved 98.7% of the goal for revenue and 187.4% of the goal for non-GAAP operating income (excluding bonus expense).
-This resulted in a bonus payout of 86.9% with respect to the revenue objective, weighted at 75%, and a bonus payout of 100% with respect to the non-GAAP operating income (excluding bonus expense) objective, weighted at 25%.
-As such the compensation committee awarded the named executive officers 90.1% of their respective full-year target bonuses.
+For the full year in 2016, we achieved 102.9% of the goal for revenue and 90.0% of the goal for non-GAAP operating income (excluding bonus expense).
+The Compensation Committee also determined that we achieved at least 100% of the company's bookings goal for the year.
+This resulted in a bonus payout of 147.8% with respect to the revenue objective, weighted at 75.0%, and a bonus payout of 89.9% with respect to the non-GAAP operating income (excluding bonus expense) objective, weighted at 25.0%.
+As such the Compensation Committee awarded the named executive officers 133.3% of their respective full-year target bonuses for 2016.